The Operative: No One Lives Forever: Plot

 Back at Unity headquarters, the recovered documents reveal that Dr. Schenker's work is a biological explosive that can be injected into a target, where it feeds off the body before causing a large explosion.
 H.A.R.M. begins to use this explosive in public incidents to make demands from the world.
 Unity has Cate travel to Washington, where she is able to secure Dr. Schenker from H.A.R.M. agents and take him to a secret Unity base.
 There, Dr. Schenker reveals the antidote for the explosive is stored in H.A.R.M. space station.
-Cate manages to disguise herself as a member of H.A.R.M. and board the space station, recovering a large sample of the antidote and escaping as the station is imploded by a meteor shower.
+Cate manages to disguise herself as a member of H.A.R.M. and board the space station, recovering a large sample of the antidote and escaping as the station is destroyed by a meteor shower.

 Cate brings the antidote to Unity, and then seeks out the list of infected people.
 She suspects that Dumas' wife, Baroness Felicity Dumas, is the mastermind given her access to the manufacturing plant, and travels to the Dumas' château in the Swiss Alps.
 There, she is captured by Armstrong, and the Baroness gloats that Cate has already been infected by Wagner several days earlier.
 Dismayed by the Baroness' plans, Armstrong decides to defect from H.A.R.M. and helps Cate escape to locate the Baroness' secret lair, where Cate finds more antidote as well as the list of infected people.
 As she leaves the château via a gondola lift, Volkov appears and the two have a gun duel, which causes an avalanche and sends Volkov over a cliff edge.
 At the village at the base of the mountain, the Baroness tries to stop Cate, but Cate again wins in a gun fight.
 The Baroness reveals she also injected herself and only has a short time to live, and Cate rushes through the village to get the civilians to safety before the Baroness explodes.

 Jones and Smith congratulate Cate on a job well done.
 She visits Bruno's grave, but is ambushed by Tom, who reveals he was the true traitor within Unity.
 Cate subdues Tom and arrests him, but then Smith arrives and shoots Tom before aiming his gun at Cate.
 Jones arrives, along with Bruno, revealing that Smith was the true traitor within Unity, taking revenge for being pulled off field work by joining H.A.R.M., killing the real Tom years earlier and replacing him with a H.A.R.M. doppelgänger.
 Smith tries to shoot Cate but she has the upper hand and kills Smith.